Configure message queues

 communication.xml

 The <module>/etc/communication.xml file defines aspects of the message queue system that all communication types have in common.
-This release supports AMQP and database connections.
+Adobe Commerce supports AMQP, STOMP, and database connections.

 Example